Portal & Community Security: Experience Cloud Access

 Community License Role Limitation

 Customer Community (non-Plus) users do NOT participate in the portal role hierarchy.
-They are essentially flat — each user can only see their own records plus records shared explicitly.
+They are flat: each user can only see their own records plus records shared explicitly.
 This is by design for high-volume, low-cost scenarios.
 If a customer needs hierarchical visibility, use Customer Community Plus.

 High-Volume Customer Portal Users